pajikos/sms-gammu-gateway/README.md

   "number": "+420xxxxxxxxx"
 }
 ```
-of you can simply get the current signal strength:
+or you can simply get the current signal strength:
 ```
 GET http://xxx.xxx.xxx.xxx:5000/signal
 ```